waynegramlich/Fab/docs/FabNodes.md

   A lookup to make common FabToolControllers to a single integer.
 * *OperationIndex* (int):
   An index for the current operation being performed for a mount.
+* *CurrentShopIndex* (int):
+  The currently preferred shop index to use for CNC Fab_ShopBit selection.
+* *CurrentMachineIndex* (int):
+  The currently preferred machine index to use for CNC Fab_ShopBit selection.

 This class is for internal use only: